Astemes/astemes-triarc-framework/docs/35_Logging/logging.md

 There is one method called `Log.vi` which must be overridden to define what to do with the event to be logged.
 Common implementations is to display the log in a text indicator or log the content to a file.

-To see a basic example of a log handler, see the Coffee Shop example application.
+To see a basic demonstration of a log handler, see the Coffee Shop example application.